sbangalore/sbangalore.github.io/_posts/2019-12-05-Journal-of-Finance-Nov-TLDR.md

 Lev is leverage.
 Rf is risk free rate.
 Slope is changes in the yield curve slope.
 VIX is VIX.
 RM is SP500.
 JUMP is probability and magnitude of large negative jump in firm value using Black Scholes Merton (1973/74).

-They run an OLS using the above as factors and find a similar story to CDGM: a mean adj.
+The authors run an OLS using the above as factors and find a similar story to CDGM: a mean adj.
 R^2 of 21.7% using the CDGM baseline regression model.

-They also find using PCA that residuals are highly cross-correlated and have a large common component <span style="color:blue">Component 1 capturing 48.4% of variation!
-The next only captures 9.5%.</span>
+They also find using PCA that residuals are highly cross-correlated and have a large common component.
+In their PCA, <span style="color:blue">Component 1 captures 48.4% of variation!
+The next component only captures 9.5%.</span>

 [LMN (2005)](http://dx.doi.org/10.1111/j.1540-6261.2005.00797.x), [CLW (2007)](http://dx.doi.org/10.1111/j.1540-6261.2007.01203.x), BPW(2011): proxy transaction costs related with yield spread changes (high level)

-They go more granular, constructing proxies for systematic inventory, search, and bargaining frictions in the corp. bond market.
+The authors go more granular, constructing proxies for systematic inventory, search, and bargaining frictions in the corp. bond market.

 Stoll (1978), Ho and Stoll (1981, 1983): asset prices are inversely related to systematic inventory frictions (dealer inventories)

 Vayanos (2002), Brunnermeier and Pederson (2009), Nagel (2012): asset prices inversely related to risk aversion and funding costs

-They proxy aggregate order flow for increases in market-wide inventory and the TED spread for dealers' funding costs. <span style="color:blue"> This explains 13.9% of the variation in the PCA component.</span>
+The authors proxy aggregate order flow for increases in market-wide inventory and the TED spread for dealers' funding costs. <span style="color:blue"> This explains 13.9% of the variation in the PCA component.</span>

 ### Dealing with systematic search frictions